thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 finding the roots of a polynomial whose order is proportional to the number samples in the fit.

-As studied by in [Viola2005]_, a more brute force to determining a more precise signal shift is to resample the image through interpolation before performing cross-correlation.
-Use of a matched filter during resample may improve the result [Lai1999]_.
+As studied by in [Viola2005]_, a straightforward and computationally intensive approach to determine a precise signal shift is to resample the image through interpolation before performing cross-correlation.
+Use of a matched filter during resampling may improve the result [Lai1999]_.
 Instead of resampling and recalculation of the cross-correlation, curve fitting can be applied.
 For example, a parabola [Boucher1981,Jacovitti1993,Foster1990,Moddemeijer1991,Lai1999]_ or cosine fit [deJong1990]_ can be used in 1D or an ellipsoid in 2D [Giunta1999]_.
-These methods are computationally efficient and easy to implement, but they suffer from bias because the underlying signal may not conform to the shape chosen.
+These methods are computationally efficient and easy to implement, but they suffer from bias errors because the underlying signal may not conform to the shape chosen.
 [Zahiri-Azar2008,Geiman2000,Jacovitti1993,Moddemeijer1991,Cespedes1995]_.

-Curve fitting bias can be avoided by instead using signal reconstruction with sinc interpolation, which is the maximum likelihood estimator for interpolation [Cespedes1995,Boucher1981]_.
+Curve fitting bias erros can be avoided by using signal reconstruction with sinc interpolation, which is the maximum likelihood estimator for interpolation [Cespedes1995,Boucher1981]_.
 Cespedes et al. examined the use of 1D sinc reconstruction to locate the cross-correlation peak, and found that it significantly out-performs parabolic or cosine interpolation.
-Reconstruction is computationally expensive compared to curve fitting methods, and an optimization method must be utilized to find the peak location.
-Cespedes used a binary search method to decrease computation times [Cespedes1995]_.
+Reconstruction is computationally expensive, when compared to curve fitting methods, and an optimization method must be utilized to find the peak location.
+Cespedes et al. used a binary search method to decrease computation times [Cespedes1995]_.

-It has also been demonstrated that 2D displacement vector estimates generate better results than two-pass 1D displacement estimation [Konofagou1998,Chen2004,Geiman2000,Zahiri-Azar2008]_.
-Sumi described an iterative 2D phase tracking technique [Sumi1999]_, and Ebbini described a similar technique that iteratively searches for the location where the gradient vectors of the 2D complex cross correlation are orthogonal, which exists along the zero-phase contour [Ebbini2006]_.
+It has also been demonstrated that a simultaneous 2D displacement vector estimate will generate better results than two independent 1D displacement estimates [Konofagou1998,Chen2004,Geiman2000,Zahiri-Azar2008]_.
+Sumi described an iterative 2D phase tracking technique [Sumi1999]_, and Ebbini describes a similar technique that iteratively searches for the location where the gradient vectors of the 2D complex cross correlation are orthogonal, which exists along the zero-phase contour [Ebbini2006]_.